YOWCT/internal-red-tape-reduction-report/content/pages/annex-1.md

 Based on an understanding of the process, stakeholders, root causes and users, the goal was to design solutions to improve the process in question.
 This was done by analyzing interview results, building personas and exploring options.

-#### Tools
+##### Tools

+###### Interview analysis

-**Interview analysis:** The group reviewed all the data from the interviews and/or journey mapping exercises and conducted an analysis to extract potential insights with a view to refining their existing research.
+The group reviewed all the data from the interviews and/or journey mapping exercises and conducted an analysis to extract potential insights with a view to refining their existing research.

 * **Note to reader:** An easy way for the group to sift through a large amount of data is by using an affinity mapping exercise.
 In order to do this, participants will write all the answers from the interviews on sticky notes and sort them by overarching themes.
 Each sorted pile should be identified by a specific challenge or experience that was then cross-referenced with the original challenges uncovered.

 * The group should end up with a defined list of experiences, known challenges and user insights.
 All of these will add to the overall context and help in the subsequent research.
 More information on “affinity mapping” can be found here: <http://asq.org/learn-about-quality/idea-creation-tools/overview/affinity.html>

+###### Personas

-**Personas:** Some of the working groups developed solutions with the help of a persona.
+Some of the working groups developed solutions with the help of a persona.

 * **Note to reader:** Personas are research-based descriptions of users.
 They are crafted based on the interviews that were conducted earlier.
 Each persona should capture the various needs, responsibilities and levels of comfort with the process and known challenges.